amejiarosario/amejiarosario.github.io/source/_posts/2019-01-24-I-got-hacked-and-It-changed-my-life-on-security-tips.md

           - `zcat /var/log/auth.log.*.gz | grep 'sshd' | grep 'exceeded\|Invalid' | cut -d: -f4- | sort | uniq -c | sort -rn`
       - Monitor your database logs for anomalies, such as dropping database commands.
   - Be aware of package managers.
 To name a few Node's NPM, Ruby Gems and Mac's [brew.sh](http://brew.sh).
 If someone gets access to the administrator password of popular packages you might be at risk.
-      - NPM has scripts that can run arbitrary code when something is installed: [postinstall](https://docs.npmjs.com/misc/scripts#examples).
-Similarly,  Ruby Gems ha a `post_install` hook.
+      - NPM has scripts that can run arbitrary code when you install packages.
+Take a look at [postinstall](https://docs.npmjs.com/misc/scripts#examples).
+Similarly,  Ruby Gems has a `post_install` hook.
 This script has access to your whole file system, ssh keys and nothing prevent them from sending them to a remote server.
+Just be aware.
-      - Brew adds binaries on your `/usr/local` and modifies the `PATH`, so this location has the preference.
+      - Brew.sh adds binaries on your `/usr/local` and modifies the `PATH`, so this location has the preference.
 That change could make malicious programs run before the original program.
   - Finally, never trust anything that comes from the user/internet.
 If you are running a web form, sanitize the inputs (strip out malicious scripts).

+Be safe!